bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
+= 3.3.4 =
+Upgrade to avoid a deprecated filter notice being displayed if using a custom login logo with WordPress 5.2 and when WP_DEBUG is true.

 = 3.3.3 =
 Correction for the update to the improved [bw_code] shortcode.